LNER

 Before you set off

-You can buy tickets for travel in advance or on the day of travel here on our website, on our app or at one of our station travel centres.
+You can buy tickets for travel in advance or on the day of travel here on our website, on our App, from one of our station travel centres or using our station ticket vending machines, or from our Customer Solutions Centre.

 At the station